kush-154/website-2/README.md

 # website-2
-a basic website made, only by using html and css, took a day to complete
+a basic website made only by using html and css, took a day to complete